digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/packages/implementations/daml-finance-util.rst

 - :ref:`Date.Schedule <module-daml-finance-util-date-schedule-32303>`:
   Functions to calculate a periodic schedule, including both adjusted and unadjusted dates
 - :ref:`Common <module-daml-finance-util-common-41560>`:
-  Various functions related to lists and maps, which are commonly used in several packages
+  Various functions related to lists and maps, which are used in several packages
 - :ref:`Disclosure <module-daml-finance-util-disclosure-73352>`:
   Utility functions related to disclosure, e.g., to add or remove observers